Business Relations

 Integral Type: Marshal (SLE / -Se) for , Advisor (IEE / -Ne) for

-Characteristics: Crisis management
+Characteristics: Crisis management.

 Effective actions in extreme situations.
 Good when a powerful push is needed to get results.
 Not suitable for stable, routine work.
 For extreme or difficult challenges like breakthroughs, crises, or company turnarounds.
 Ideal for business surges.